Kendis is a digital solution for PI, Tribe and Big room Planning that works on top of Jira and Azure Boards.

 “Those who cannot change their minds cannot change anything.” - George Bernard Shaw

-The Scaled Agile Framework (SAFe) is an effective scaling framework which helps in aligning organizational goals.
+The Scaled Agile Framework (SAFe) is an effective scaling framework that helps in aligning organizational goals.
 For larger organisations, it is one of the most popular Agile frameworks.
-A key and an emerging role in this framework is of the Release Train Engineer (RTE).
+A key and emerging role in this framework is that of the Release Train Engineer (RTE).

 Termed as the servant leader of the Agile Release Train, the Release Train Engineer serves to fulfill the objectives of the Program Increment.
 Since this is a rather new concept, there are challenges and a mindset shift for managers that has to be embraced to become a successful RTE.